CodingApps/VirtualTouristV1/README.md

 ## Functions

 * Place pins on map which will save to CoreData.
-* API controllers to Flickr image data geographically.
+* API controllers to load Flickr image data geographically.
 * Mapview controller to display pins.
+* Storyboard with combined MapView and CollectionView.
 <br>

 ## Displaying images from CoreData

 One of the areas in the app which made alot of use of CoreData was the CollectionView.
-It was interesting seeing how the CollectionView could simultaneously fill and refresh 10 or more images concurrently.
+It was interesting seeing how the CollectionView could simultaneously fill and refresh more than a dozen images concurrently.

 ``` swift
  func collectionView(_ collectionView: UICollectionView, cellForItemAt indexPath: IndexPath) -> UICollectionViewCell